NVIDIA/spark-rapids-benchmarks/nds/README.md

 when you are about to shutdown the Metastore service.

 For [unmanaged tables](https://docs.databricks.com/lakehouse/data-objects.html#what-is-an-unmanaged-table),
-user doesn't need to create the Metastore service,  specify the `--output_format` to `delta-unmanaged` will be enough.
+user doesn't need to create the Metastore service,  appending `--delta_unmanaged` to arguments will be enough.

 Arguments for `nds_transcode.py`: